Changeling (film): Plot

-Detective Ybarra travels to a ranch in Wineville, Riverside County, to arrange the deportation of 15-year-old Sanford Clark to Canada.
-The boy's uncle named Gordon Stewart Northcott, has fled after a chance encounter with Ybarra, who mentions his business there as being a juvenile matter.
-Clark tells Ybarra that Northcott forced him to help kidnap and murder around twenty children and he identifies Walter as one of them.
-Jones tells Briegleb that Christine is in protective custody following a mental breakdown.
-Jones orders Clark's deportation, but Ybarra takes Clark to the murder site and tells him to dig where the bodies are buried.
-Clark hesitates, but he soon uncovers body parts.
-Briegleb secures Christine's release by showing Steele a newspaper story about the Wineville killings that names Walter as a possible victim.
-Under interrogation by Ybarra, Walter's impostor reveals that his motive was to secure transport to Los Angeles to see his favorite actor, Tom Mix and says the police told him to lie about being Christine's son.
-The police capture Northcott in Vancouver, British Columbia, Canada.
-Meanwhile, Briegleb introduces Christine and her case to famed attorney "S.S."
-Hahn, who takes the case pro bono and quickly secures a court order for the release of other unjustly imprisoned women whom the police wanted to silence.
+Detective Lester Ybarra travels to a ranch in Wineville to deport 15-year-old Sanford Clark to Canada.
+Clark's uncle, Gordon Stewart Northcott, has fled.
+Clark tells Ybarra that Northcott forced him to help kidnap and murder about twenty young boys.
+He identifies Walter as one of them and digs up body parts.
+Briegleb secures Christine's release with a newspaper story naming Walter as a possible victim in the Wineville killings.

-On the day of the city council's hearing in the case, Christine, Hahn and Briegleb arrive at Los Angeles City Hall, where they encounter thousands of protesters demanding answers from the city and decrying the LAPD.
-The hearing is intercut with scenes from Northcott's trial.
-The council concludes that Jones and Davis should be removed from duty and that extrajudicial internments by police must be stopped.
-Northcott's jury finds him guilty of murder and the judge sentences him to death by hanging.
+After questioning, the boy impersonating Walter admits that his real identity is Arthur Hutchens, a 12-year-old runaway from Cedar Rapids, Iowa.
+He reveals that the LA police told him to lie about being Christine's son.
+The Royal Canadian Mounted Police captures Northcott in Vancouver, British Columbia, Canada.
+Famed attorney Sammy "S.S."
+Hahn takes on Christine's case pro bono and secures the release of the other women whom the LAPD wanted to silence.

-Two years later, Christine has still not given up her search for Walter.
-Northcott sends her a message saying he is willing to admit to killing Walter on condition that Christine meets him before his execution.
-She visits Northcott, but he refuses to tell her if he killed her son.
-Northcott is executed the next day.
+Christine, Hahn, and Briegleb arrive at Los Angeles City Hall for the city council's hearing, where crowds are protesting.
+The council concludes that Jones and Davis must be removed from duty and that extrajudicial internments by police must stop.
+The jury finds Northcott guilty of murder, and the court judge sentences him to death by hanging.
+In 1930, Northcott sends Christine a message saying that if she visits him, he will admit to killing Walter.
+When she visits, Northcott refuses to tell her.
+He is executed the next day.

-In 1935 David Clay, one of the boys assumed to have been killed, is found alive in Hesperia, California.
-He reveals that one of the boys with whom he was imprisoned was Walter and that Walter, another boy, and he escaped but were separated.
-David does not know whether Walter was recaptured, but he says Walter helped him escape, giving Christine hope that he could still be alive.
+In 1935, David Clay, assumed to have been one of those murdered, is found alive.
+He reveals that he was imprisoned with Walter and that Walter helped him escape.
+They became separated, and David does not know if Walter was recaptured, but Christine gains hope that he could still be alive.